Fabioconti99/insp_panels/README.md

-# insp_panels
-ros architecture for controlling a UAV flight over solar pannels

-This repository is still under developements.
+# DJI Computer side Bridge and Control
-All the commits comming from the profile FedeHub are mine.
-I've been using a university computer where that profile is registered.
+(All the commits comming from the profile FedeHub are mine.
+I've been using a university computer where that profile is registered.)
+Link to the thesis Project: [Here]()
+## Chapter 3: Architecture
+## Chapter 6: Control